20 Beautiful Website Footers [Examples & Snippets]

 If you are the kind of person who likes breaking the norms or just playing risky with designs, this footer might be for you.

-This example of a footer is not common.
-It’s a big footer made of 2 huge and responsive columns.
+This example of a footer is not typical.
+It’s a big footer made of 2 vast and responsive columns.

 The one on the left contains the subscription form and the links of interest, and the one on the right contains some text describing the company.
 It also contains social buttons on the right side.